-Pre-application Consultation (by applicants on major or significant applications) Agree process Council offers pre-application advice service Applicants asked to follow Mid Sussex's Statement of Community Involvement Applicant produces a 'Community Involvement Plan' Failure to adequately consult or submit a Community Consult Applicant consults with relevant communities, organisations, Councillors and Council representatives Involvement Plan and report of consultation Report Applicant produce a report detailing what consultation they have done, the issues raised and how those issues have been considered in the final application may result in an invalid application.
-Validation Application is validated and information is made available for public to view as soon as possible on the Council's website 16 and at its offices.
-Application Consultation (by the Council and statutory for all planning ap plications) Consult Application is publicised (site notice or neighbour letter, press advert as required) The Council publicises the application on the website Normally 21 days to make written comment17 Review The Council examines all material planning considerations including comments made If an application significantly changes it will be readvertised.
+Agree process• Council offers pre-application advice serviceFailure to adequately consult or submit a Community Involvement• Applicants asked to follow Mid Sussex's Statement of Community InvolvementFailure to adequately consult or submit a Community Involvement Plan'• Applicant produces a 'Community Involvement Plan'Plan and report of consults with relevant communities, organisations, Councillors and Council representativesPlan and report of consultation may result in an invalid application.Report• Applicant to produce a report detailing what consultation they have done, the issues raised and how those issues have been considered in the final applicationmay result in an invalid application.
+Application is validated and information is made available for public to view as soon as possible on the Council's website 16 and at its offices.
+Application Consultation (by the Council and statutory for all planning applications) Application is publicised (site notice or neighbour letter, press advert as required) The Council publicises the application on the website Normally 21 days to make written comment17 Review The Council examines all material planning considerations including comments made If an application significantly changes it will be re-advertised.
 Such changes may result from negotiations with applicants and from the views of local communities.
-Local residents and groups who have commented on the original application will notified Decision A delegated decision is usually made by the Divisional Leader for Planning and Economy (for about 90% of applications); otherwise the decision is made by a Planning Committee Decision ma ade www.midsussex.gov.uk/8085.htm
+Local residents and groups who have commented on the original application will notified Decision A delegated decision is usually made by the Divisional Leader for Planning and Economy (for about 90% of applications); otherwise the decision is made by a Planning Committee Decision made

-To See footnote 11 on page 15 for some of the circumstances when a different timescale may apply
+16 www.midsussex.gov.uk/8085.htm 17 See footnote 11 on page 15 for some of the circumstances when a different timescale may apply

-• Information about the decision published on the 'Online Planning Register'

-A report accompanying the decision will set out the reasons for granting or refusing permission.
-It will set out the issues raised during consultation and how these have influenced the decision

-If significant revisions are made to the proposal after permission has been granted, a new planning application will be necessary subject to a fresh round of consultation.
+Inform Information about the decision published on the 'Online Planning Register' A report accompanying the decision will set out the reasons for granting or refusing permission.
+It will set out the issues raised during consultation and how these have influenced the decision If significant revisions are made to the proposal after permission has been granted, a new planning application will be necessary subject to a fresh round of consultation.
 Only very minor changes would be allowed that would in effect not need planning permission.

-Please note: Appeals against the decision or conditions may be made to the Planning Inspectorate18.
+Please note: Appeals against the decision or conditions may be made to the Planning Inspectorate 18 .
 The Council will notify those who commented so further comments can be made.
 Except where the Secretary of State him/herself makes the decision, the Planning Inspector decides whether or not to allow or dismiss the appeal.
 The Inspectorate notifies interested parties on the decision.